open-mmlab/mmpretrain/docs/en/api/models.rst

 .. role:: hidden
     :class: hidden-section

+.. module:: mmcls.models

 mmcls.models
 ===================================

 The ``models`` package contains several sub-packages for addressing the different components of a model.

-- :ref:`classifiers`: The top-level module which defines the whole process of a classification model.
+- :mod:`~mmcls.models.classifiers`: The top-level module which defines the whole process of a classification model.
-- :ref:`backbones`: Usually a feature extraction network, e.g., ResNet, MobileNet.
+- :mod:`~mmcls.models.backbones`: Usually a feature extraction network, e.g., ResNet, MobileNet.
-- :ref:`necks`: The component between backbones and heads, e.g., GlobalAveragePooling.
+- :mod:`~mmcls.models.necks`: The component between backbones and heads, e.g., GlobalAveragePooling.
-- :ref:`heads`: The component for specific tasks.
+- :mod:`~mmcls.models.heads`: The component for specific tasks.
 In MMClassification, we provides heads for classification.
-- :ref:`losses`: Loss functions.
+- :mod:`~mmcls.models.losses`: Loss functions.
-- :ref:`datapreprocessors`: The component before model to preprocess the inputs, e.g., ClsDataPreprocessor.
-- :ref:`models.utils`: Some helper functions and common components used in various networks.
+- :mod:`~mmcls.models.utils`: Some helper functions and common components used in various networks.

+  - :mod:`~mmcls.models.utils.data_preprocessor`: The component before model to preprocess the inputs, e.g., ClsDataPreprocessor.
   - :ref:`components`: Common components used in various networks.
   - :ref:`helpers`: Helper functions.

-.. currentmodule:: mmcls.models

 Build Functions
 ---------------